SpongePowered/SpongeDocs/source/contributing/implementation/debugging/ide.rst

 through code, examining variables, and evaluating expressions.
 You can also utilize regular aspects of the game, such as commands and log output.

-Debugging With Mods And Plugins
+Debugging With Mods and Plugins
 -------------------------------

-When debugging code with a mod or plugin, place a copy of the mod's or plugin's jar file in the ``run/mods`` directory.
+When debugging code with a mod or plugin, place a copy of its jar file in the ``run/mods`` directory.
 The IDE will allow you to examine the code and set breakpoints.
 However, you must specify the directory as a library.

 To do this, open ``Project Settings`` and select the ``Libraries`` project component.
 Click on ``+`` near the top of the middle column.
 Click on ``Java`` and navigate to the ``mods`` folder and select it.
 Click ``OK``.
 You can now